History of Major League Baseball on NBC: 1960–65

 By 1964, CBS' Dizzy Dean and Pee Wee Reese called games from Yankee Stadium, Wrigley Field, St. Louis, Philadelphia and Baltimore.
 New York got a US$550,000 payment of CBS' $895,000.
 Meanwhile, six clubs that exclusively played nationally televised games on NBC were paid $1.2 million.

 Also in 1964, the New York Yankees made the World Series for the 15th time in 18 years – however Mel Allen was not there.
 In September of that year, before the end of the season, the Yankees informed Allen that his contract with the team would not be renewed.
 In those days, the main announcers for the Series participants always called the World Series on NBC.
-Although Allen was therefore technically eligible to call the Series, Baseball Commissioner Ford Frick honored the Yankees' request to have Phil Rizzuto join the Series crew instead.
+Although Allen was therefore technically eligible to call the Series, Baseball Commissioner Ford C. Frick honored the Yankees' request to have Phil Rizzuto join the Series crew instead.
 It was the first time Allen had missed a World Series for which the Yankees were eligible since 1943, and only the second World Series (not counting those missed during World War II) that he had missed since he began calling baseball games in 1938.
 On December 17, after much media speculation and many letters to the Yankees from fans disgruntled at Allen's absence from the Series, the Yankees issued a terse press release announcing Allen's firing; he was replaced by Joe Garagiola.
 NBC and Movietone dropped him soon afterward.

 To this day, the Yankees have never given an explanation for Allen's sudden firing, and rumors abounded.
 Depending on the rumor, Allen was either homosexual, an alcoholic, a drug addict or had a nervous breakdown.
 Allen's sexuality was sometimes a target in those more conservative days because he had not married (and never did).
 Years later, Allen told author Curt Smith that the Yankees had fired him under pressure from the team's longtime sponsor, Ballantine Beer.
 According to Allen, he was fired as a cost-cutting move by Ballantine, which had been experiencing poor sales for years (it would eventually be sold in 1969).
 Smith, in his book Voices of Summer, also indicated that the medications Allen took in order to maintain his busy schedule may have affected his on-air performance (Stephen Borelli, another biographer, has also pointed out that Allen's heavy workload did not allow him time to take care of his health).

 In 1965, ABC brought forth such innovations like isolated instant replay, field microphones, and a separate camera for each base runner.
 After ABC's contract for the Game of the Week expired after a single season, NBC felt compelled to dramatically alter their own baseball coverage.
 So for NBC's coverage of the 1965 World Series, it featured videotaped replays, prerecorded audio analysis from key players, and enhanced animated graphics.